-We believe that the ISSP SIG guidelines on interventional management for cancer pain in adults will help pain specialist, anesthesiologists, palliative care specialists, and others who are involved in cancer pain care, in the safe management of cancer pain, and to provide the patients with a minimally acceptable quality of life.
+We believe that the ISSP cancer pain SIG guidelines on palliative care aspects for cancer pain in adults will help pain specialist, anaesthesiologists, palliative care specialists and others who are involved in cancer pain care, in the safe management of cancer pain and to provide the patients with a minimally acceptable quality of life.

 The ISSP SIG guidelines'(GDC) is Guidelines development committee would like to thank the President, Secretary of ISSP, the Governing Council of ISSP, as well as the Chairman of SIG.
 The ISSP SIG guidelines' GDC would like to thank the members of the ISSP, the IAPC, and other anesthesiologists who responded to the questionnaire and gave their valuable feedback which helped in the formulation of these guidelines.